adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 recorded and uploaded to YouTube and podcast services.
 Please keep this in mind if you plan to participate.

-Before speaking in the meeting, ask any Community Moderator to add you to the _@CircuitPythonistas_ role.
+If you wish to speak in the meeting, you must ask any Community Moderator to add you to the _@circuitpythonistas_ role.
 In this role, you will receive a small number of notifications each week, almost always related to the meeting.
 You can mute these notifications or request to leave the role anytime you like.